nus-cs2103-AY2223S2/tp/docs/UserGuideOrginal.md

 Example:
 Suppose that you have recently applied to `Goggle` for their `Software Engineering Intern` role, and made an entry for it in the internship book.
 Then, `Goggle` reaches out to you for a technical interview on the 24th July 2023.
 You can choose to add this as a task to the application entry you have created (suppose it is showing up as the first one in the list) by typing:
 `add-task 1 d/Technical Interview by/24-07-2023`

-### 3.2.2  Editing an application task : `edit-task`
+### Editing an internship's task : `edit-task`

 Edits an upcoming task for an application entry.

 Format: `edit-task INDEX [d/DESCRIPTION] [by/DEADLINE]`

 * Edits the internship application at the specified `INDEX`.
 The index refers to the index number shown in the displayed application list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values.

 Example:
 `edit-task 1 d/Accept offer by/09-07-2023` Edits the description and deadline of the task for the 1st application to be `Accept offer` and `09-07-2023` respectively.

-### 3.2.3  Deleting an application task : `delete-task`
+### Deleting an application's task : `delete-task`

 Deletes the task of the specified application.